Architecture · Guarantees · Usage Patterns

 start/stop)listen() in its own moduleModules interact through a shared vocabulary of typed events and requests — not through direct references or init-time wiring.

-Typed shared-library surface · C ABI · C++ and Python wrappers
+Typed shared-library surface · one fixed CBOR ABI · stable C++ / Python / Rust / Go wrapper surface

 Clean contractual design: the library interface is described as a typed set of broker requests and broker events, so the contract stays explicit, reviewable, and compile-time checked.